jjhelmus/nmrglue/doc/tutorial.rst

     >>> ng.proc_base.neg_left(data)
     >>> ng.proc_bl.sol_sine(data)

-These functions process only NMR data, they do not update the spectral parameter associated with the NMR data.
+These functions process only the data, they do not update the spectral parameter associated with the data.
 Because these values are key when examining NMR data we want functions which take into account these parameter while processing.  nmrglue provides the :ref:`pipe_proc` module for processing NMRPipe data while updating the spectral properties simulatanously.
-Additional modules for processing other file format are in the works.
+Additional modules for processing other file format are being developed.
 Using ``pipe_proc`` is similar to using NMRPipe itself.
 For example to process the sample 2D NMRPipe file:

     >>> dic,data = ng.pipe.read("test.fid")